klchambers/todo-list/README.md

 [This](https://patorjk.com/software/taag) text to ASCII art generator by Patrick Gillespie on [patrorjk.com](https://patorjk.com/) was used to generate the ASCII art displayed on app load.

-Course content from Code Institute's Diploma in Full Stack Software Development has been useful and in teaching programming concepts and Python methods.
+Course content from Code Institute's Diploma in Full Stack Software Development has been useful in teaching programming concepts and Python methods.

-Guidance from Code Institute mentor Brian O'Hare has been invaluable throughout stages of this project's inception and development.
+Guidance from Code Institute mentor Brian O'Hare has been invaluable throughout the stages of this project's inception and development.